 |Credit cards||Not accepted|

-English brochures are available at tourist information center at the entrance.
-You may feel the sense of a teaching of Jodo Shu, Pure Land Sect, as you walk around the temple and overhear the sound of Amitabha chanting.
+English brochures are available at the tourist information center at the entrance.
+You can feel the teachings of the Jodo Shu, Pure Land Sect, as you walk around the temple and hear the sound of Amitabha chanting.

 |Information||English brochures are available at tourist information center at the entrance|